NallyTHEdude/TMS_Server/README.md

 * **[MODELS.md](documentation/MODELS.md)** – all database models, fields, and relationships
 * **[ROUTES.md](documentation/ROUTES.md)** – complete API route list with methods and descriptions

+* ✅ represents that the feature is implimented successfully and tested in postman, empty fields in status represent todo features.
+* PATCH routes from the documentations are interchangable with put routes, **using PUT request instead of PATCH request is highly encouraged**

 These two files are the source of truth for anyone contributing to the project.

 ---